Rapid Mass segregation in small stellar clusters: Results

-We have also studied the case of an expanding background gas, represented as a Plummer sphere where the core radius, $r_c$, is not constant but, rather, evolving according to the law $r_c(t)=r_c(0)\exp(t/\tau)$, where the time scale $\tau$ is set equal to the crossing time of the system ($t_c$) and $r_c(0)=R$.
-The total amount of the mass in gas is given by the star formation efficiency parameter $\mathcal S$ (see Eq. \ref{eq:sfe}); we recall that, in our simulations, we have $\mathcal S=0.3$.
-The law is such that the core radius amplify its value of a factor $k$ after a time $t_k=\tau \ln k$.
-Fig. \ref{fig:Fig8} gives the spanning trees ratio in this expanding case, for 4 values of the initial virial ratio $Q$.
+Figure \ref{fig:Fig8} gives the spanning trees ratio in this expanding case, for 4 values of the initial virial ratio $Q$.
 We note how the spanning trees ratio do not show significant differences from the behaviour they have in the static gas potential case (Fig. \ref{fig:Fig6}).
 In particular, the curves in Fig. \ref{fig:Fig8} reproduce the trends reported in Fig. \ref{fig:Fig6} (the static gas case) for values $0.1 \leq Q \leq 1$.
 Compared to the static gas case, here the spanning trees ratio are comparatively larger, stabilizing at a value of $\sim 1.5$ after $\sim 8t_c$, in the zero initial velocities case ($Q=0$).
 This means that, also in this case, the violent mass segregation effect is quite evident.